In this post, we cover more items that may be overlooked by both purchasers and developers when buying a rear strata or subdivided block.

 - What type of fencing is required in that area, the costs can vary on the product required.

 Some shires now require not only that storm water is included in the building application, but may require a hydraulic engineering report as well.
-The hydraulic engineering report ensures the correct calculations for the storm water disposal has been met.
+This report ensures the correct calculations for the storm water disposal has been met.

 Geo technical report

-Some shires require that a Geo technical report is provided along with the hydraulic engineering calculations to establish the type of soil on the block.
+Your shire may require a Geo technical report is provided along with the hydraulic engineering calculations to establish the type of soil on the block.

 Sand ladders or limestone drive for access during construction, tiger lines, for overhead power lines, removal of excess soil, possible retaining or brick build ups.